- Differentiate between “phenotypic expression” and “gene expression”

 This video gives an overview of a gene-by-gene interaction that controls coat color in mice:

 - Pleiotropy is the phenomenon where a single gene influences multiple, seemingly unrelated traits.
-For example, in the human disorder phenylketonuria (PKU), a single mutation in a single gene can cause intellectual disability, seizures, reduced skin pigmentation, hair color, “musty” smelling urine, and a predisposition to eczema.
+For example, in the human disorder phenylketonuria (PKU), a single mutation in a single gene can cause intellectual disability, seizures, reduced skin pigmentation, light hair color, “musty” smelling urine, and a predisposition to eczema.

 - Gene by environment interactions: where the environment plays a role in determining phenotype controlled by alleles.
 An example is human height (which is also an example of a quantitative trait) where childhood nutrition plays a role in an adult height.
 We have gotten taller as a species in the last 200 years (mostly) not because of changes in our alleles but due to access to better nutrition in much of the world.